jesskelsall/astarus/characters/tarpher-forestcaller.md

 ## Summary

-Tarpher Forestcaller is a guest character for [Nature's Battle 27](../storylines/ended/natures-battle-27.md), played by [Scott Salisbury](../players/scott-salisbury.md).
+Tarpher Forestcaller is a guest character for [Nature's Battle 27](../storylines/ended/natures-battle-27.md), played by [Scott](../players/scott.md).